benpptung/bunlogger/README.md

 bunlogger
 =========

-logging utilities built on Bunyan and RotateLog-Stream
+express logging middlewares built on Bunyan and RotateLog-Stream

 Installation
 =====